Singapore Expats - Relocation and Housing Portal for Expat in SingaporeRelocation and Housing Portal for Expat in Singapore

 Most property companies share the same database of property listings in Singapore.
 Therefore use only ONE agent at a time.
 If you approach many agents at the same time, very likely that they will show you the same property.
 Much confusion and embarrassment will arise if you engage many agents.
 Using 1 agent, you will save valuable time for yourself and the agent.
 He will then understand your needs and requirements better after a few viewings.
 Only if they are incompetence, unresponsive or not showing the correct property you wanted, then start to look for another agent.

-Location, Budget, Rental Yield
+Location, Budget, Stamp Duty, Rental Yield

 Location